 During this huge hyperoxygenation of the blood, all body fluids including the lymph and cerebral-spinal fluids are infused with the healing benefits of this increased molecular oxygen.
 It reaches bones and tissues that are not accessible to red blood cells, which also enhances white blood cell function and promotes the formation of new capillary and peripheral blood vessels.

-Hyperbaric Oxygen Therapy treatments typically include three phases:
+HBOT treatments typically include three phases:

 Compression, Treatment Time and Decompression.